ericleasemorgan/reader-workshop/README.md

 ![gutenberg](./images/pg-urls-small.png "Gutenberg")

 This list of URLs can then be saved as file, and any number of things can be done with the file.
 For example, there are Google Chrome extensions for the purposes of mass downloading.
 The file of URLs can be fed to command-line utilities (ie. curl or wget) also for the purposes of mass downloading.
-In fact, assuming the file of URLs is named love.txt, the following command will download the files in parallel and really fast:

-`cat love.txt | parallel wget`
+In fact, assuming the file of URLs is named love.txt, the following command will download the files in parallel and really fast: `cat love.txt | parallel wget`

 This same file of URLs can be used as input against the Distant Reader, and the result will be a "study carrel" where the whole corpus could be analyzed -- read.
 For example, the Reader will extract all the nouns, verbs, and adjectives from the corpus.
 Thus you will be able to answer what and how questions.
 It will pull out named entities and enable you to answer who and where questions.
 The Reader will extract keywords and themes from the corpus, thus outlining the aboutness of your corpus.
 From the results of the Reader you will be set up for concordancing and machine learning (such as topic modeling or classification) thus enabling you to search for more narrow topics or "find more like this one".
 The search for love, etc returned more than 8000 items.
 Just less than 500 of them were returned in the search result, and the Reader empowers you to read all 500 of them at one go.

 Project Gutenberg is very useful resource because the content is: 1) free, and 2) transcribed.
 Mirroring Project Gutenberg is not difficult, and by doing so an interface to it can be enhanced.
 Project Gutenberg items are perfect items for reading & analysis by the Distant Reader.
 Search Project Gutenberg, save the results as a file, feed the file to the Reader and... read the results at scale.

-#### Notes and links
+#### Footnotes

 † All puns are intended.